Wellness Programs: Designing a 2025 Workplace Plan for Stress

 - Focusing only on physical health: Mental and emotional wellbeing are equally important.

-By being aware of these pitfalls, you can design a program that avoids wasted resources and maximizes impact.
+Ultimately, by being aware of these pitfalls, you can design wellness programs that avoid wasted resources and maximize impact.

-Looking ahead, workplace wellness will increasingly focus on:
+Looking ahead, wellness programs will increasingly focus on:

 - Proactive mental health support